Contact: David Herb, RETAP Manager, at 517-284-6863

 - Encompasses over 15,000 square feet of floor space

 - Has combined waste, water/wastewater, and energy expenditures totaling $25,000 or more per year

 - Is a manufacturing operation based on its primary onsite activity

 RETAP Engineers and Contractor

-RETAP maintains nearly sixty (60) retired engineers, scientists, and other professionals active in the program.
-Each RETAP engineer has thirty to forty years of experience with Michigan industries giving RETAP the unique ability to offer 2200 years of combined professional experience to help businesses save money free of charge.
+RETAP maintains nearly fifty (50) retired engineers, scientists, and other professionals active in the program.
+Each RETAP engineer has thirty to forty years of experience with Michigan industries giving RETAP the unique ability to offer nearly 2000 years of combined professional experience to help businesses save money free of charge.

-The RETAP contractor for the past ten years has been the Retired Engineer Technical Assistance Foundation, which is a not-for-profit 501(c)(3) organization.
+The RETAP contractor for the past fifteen years has been the Retired Engineer Technical Assistance Foundation, which is a not-for-profit 501(c)(3) organization established by the retired engineers.
 It is staffed by dedicated retired engineers and scientists with extensive industrial experience in waste reduction and energy efficiency assistance.
-The DEQ Office of Environmental Assistance administers the RETAP.
+The LARA - Michigan Agency for Energy administers the RETAP and establishes program policies and priorities.
 The contractor is responsible for the daily management of the RETAP engineers and providing the written reports.